Targeted cancer drugs for chronic myeloid leukaemia (CML)

 Blast phase CML

-You usually take TKI drugs as tablets every day.
+You usually take TKI drugs as tablets or capsules every day.
+This depends on the type of drug you have.
 Your treatment team will tell you how often and when you need to take these.

 Some people might be able to stop treatment if their CML is under control for a long time.
 This is called a treatment break.
 Your doctor can talk with you about whether a treatment break might be an option for you.